programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 In this lesson, you will learn to use the free and open source GNU Image Manipulation Program ([GIMP](https://www.gimp.org/)) to model the image editing necessary to prepare real-world topographical data for import into 0 A.D.
 If you already know how to use another image editing program (such as Adobe Photoshop), then you ought to use that instead, replacing the lesson's steps for working in GIMP with the equivalents in the program of your choosing.

-To install GIMP . . .

 Like 0 A.D., GIMP is available for every major desktop OS.
+For Apple MacOS or Microsoft Windows, the best place to find an installable package is on the official GIMP website's [Downloads page](https://www.gimp.org/downloads/).
+For a libre Unix-like OS (such as GNU/Linux or a *BSD), the officially recommended way to install GIMP is via the OS's own package repository.

-It has modest hardware requirements (lower than 0 A.D.).[^4]
+GIMP has modest hardware requirements (lower than 0 A.D.).[^4]

 # What is 0 A.D.?

-The 0 A.D. project was formed by [the partnership of at least three computer gaming communities](https://trac.wildfiregames.com/wiki/0adStory#a2000-2002:TheBirthof0A.D.) who were separately making gameplay modifications (mods) for Ensemble Studios' famous [Age of Empires and Age of Empires II](https://en.wikipedia.org/wiki/Age_of_Empires) RTS games.
+The 0 A.D. project was formed by [the partnership of at least three computer gaming communities](https://gitea.wildfiregames.com/0ad/0ad/wiki/0adStory) who were separately making gameplay modifications (mods) for Ensemble Studios' famous [Age of Empires (1997) and Age of Empires II (1999)](https://en.wikipedia.org/wiki/Age_of_Empires) RTS games.
+Age of Empires II in particular was instrumental in defining the multiplayer RTS genre, serving as a standby of [LAN parties](https://en.wikipedia.org/wiki/LAN_party) for many years and frequenting many major publications' lists of [the best/greatest video games of all time](https://en.wikipedia.org/wiki/List_of_video_games_considered_the_best).
+Modifying this title, such as by incorporating new civilizations, has been popular from its launch.

 Through interactions on the long-running [Age of Kings Heaven](https://aok.heavengames.com/) Forums, a discussion zone for fans of the Age of Empires games, the members of the three communities decided to collaborate to create a wholly new game that would be historically and strategically richer than they had found to be possible by modifying the Age of Empires titles.

-One of the main founding groups for this new game was Wildfire Studios, which is the source of the name "Wildfire Games" for the umbrella organization that those groups formed two decades ago.
-[Wildfire Games](https://wildfiregames.com/) now oversees not only the [Rome at War])(https://wildfiregames.com/raw/) overhaul modification for Age of Empires II: The Age of Kings that was the claim to fame of the original Wildfire Studios, but also [Pyrogenesis](https://www.moddb.com/engines/pyrogenesis), the built-from-scratch game engine behind 0 A.D., as well as the 0 A.D. game project as a whole.
+One of the three founding groups was called Wildfire Studios.
+The three teams decided to adopt the name "Wildfire Games" for the umbrella organization that they formed together circa 2002.
+[Wildfire Games](https://wildfiregames.com/) now oversees not only the [Rome at War])(https://wildfiregames.com/raw/) overhaul modification for Age of Empires II: The Age of Kings that was the claim to fame of the original Wildfire Studios, but also [Pyrogenesis](https://www.moddb.com/engines/pyrogenesis), the built-from-scratch game engine behind 0 A.D., as well as the 0 A.D. project as a whole.

 Since the 0 A.D. project was founded by gameplay modifiers, modification always has been a normal part of the playerbase's engagement with it.
 Yet, it was not until 2009 that the project leaders decided to make the game's source code public under libre licenses.
 Opening the source code seems to have allowed the project to progress at a more efficient pace than it had in its earliest years.
 Furthermore, that decision has made possible both the large number of mods that are available for 0 A.D. and 0 A.D.'s rare status as a completely cross-platform game in which eight persons can play together seamlessly across eight different desktop computers.

-As of March 2025, the current stable release of the base game, labeled "Alpha 27" because it is the 27th alpha version of an ever-in-development software project, features multiple ancient civilizations.
+As of May 2025, the current stable release of the base game, labeled "Alpha 27" because it is the 27th alpha version of an ever-in-development software project, features multiple ancient civilizations.
 All of those civilizations have believable architecture, attire, technologies, military techniques, and heroes –- plus, as much as possible, restored pronunciation of their original languages.
 The current [list of playable civilizations](https://play0ad.com/game-info/factions/) is as follows (ordered alphabetically): Achaemenids, Athenians, Britons, Carthaginians, Gauls, Hans, Iberian Tribes, Macedonians, Mauryans, Ptolemies, Republican Romans, Seleucids, and Spartans.

 ## A Scholarship-aware Community Endeavor